christopherkmoore/windower/addons/otto/README.md

 off of what he has done from those libs and healbot.

--- todo\
-singer?\
-    things I don't like about singer
-    when you die it completely fucks everything very often gets out of whack from using timers doesn't know when buffs miss

-    things I like about singer
-    waits until everyone is in range.
-    good support for using an ability + an action (pianissimo + ballad)

--- added\
-aspir
-magicburst
-assist / targeting
-pulling
-buffs /debuffs
-healing
-weaponskill / skillchains
-dispel
-pre actions
-jobs/geo

 wants
 sub-job
 whm regens
 rdm
-bard
 pass / lot
 add comments for names on the resists?

 Bugs
-geo-preactions are fucking up magic bursts. dispel false isn't working for first time on new mobs dispel is spamming when 'no effect' happens backline roles are drawing weapons using pull fix whm erase-ga (it's breaking buffs because of prioritization.) -- maybe fixed? clean up vprint logs weaponskill / magicburst carries to new target. make queue more efficient add checks -- aspir is targeting any target
+geo-preactions are fucking up magic bursts. fix whm erase-ga (it's breaking buffs because of prioritization.) -- maybe fixed? weaponskill / magicburst carries to new target. make queue more efficient add checks -- aspir is targeting any target